Living well in surgical menopause

 Your pelvic floor is a powerful network of muscles that supports your bladder, bowel and vagina.
 After ovary removal, the sudden loss of oestrogen can cause these muscles and tissues to become thinner and less elastic, which can make leaks, urgency, or prolapse symptoms more noticeable.
 The good news is that these changes are common, reversible, and respond well to the right support.

-Start with awareness.
 Try to consciously relax and engage your pelvic floor each day.
 Most women are told to “squeeze,” but the release is just as important.
 Think of it as a lift that goes both up and down – you want it to move freely, not stay tense.

-Daily exercises work.
 Short, regular pelvic floor sessions are more effective than occasional long ones.
 Focus on a few slow, strong lifts and a few quick pulses, breathing normally throughout.
 Apps or guided audio programmes can help you build consistency.

-Stay hydrated – but smartly.
 It’s tempting to drink less when you’re leaking, but dehydration irritates the bladder and makes urgency worse.
 Aim for light-yellow urine and limit caffeine, fizzy drinks, and alcohol if you’re struggling with frequency.